26 January, 2020

 Step 1: Prepping the rice and lentil for bisibelabath recipe

-Add 100 grams of rice and 80 grams of split yellow lentil in a bowl.
+• In a bowl, combine 100 grams of rice and 80 grams of split yellow lentils.

-Next, drain the water and then soak it in clean water for about 20 minutes.
+• Drain the water and then soak the rice and lentils in clean water for about 20 minutes.

 Step 2: Cooking rice and lentil bisibelabath rice

-Cook the rice and lentil in 3 cups of water and 1/2 tsp salt for four whistles
+• In a pressure cooker, combine the soaked rice and lentils with 3 cups of water and 1/2 tsp of salt.

-After the pressure is completely released, open the cooker and mix it once.
-Keep it aside.
+• Once the pressure is completely released, open the cooker and give it a gentle mix.
+Then, set it aside.

 Step 3: Cooking bisi bele bath rice

-Now, Heat the pan and add 2 tbsp oil
+• Heat a pan and add 2 tbsp of oil.

-Add mustard seeds and allow it to splutter.
+• Add mustard seeds and allow them to splutter.

-Now add 1/4 cup tamarind pulp and 1/2 tsp jaggery.
-Mix well and add 1 liter water.
+• Now, add 1/4 cup of tamarind pulp and 1/2 tsp of jaggery.
+Mix well and then add 1 liter of water.

-Cook for about 5 to 7 minutes until the raw smell goes away.
+• Cook the mixture for about 5 to 7 minutes, or until the raw smell goes away.

 Step 4:

-Next, add the rice and dal mixture and cook for another 5 to 7 min.
-Meanwhile, add 1 tbsp salt to it.
-It becomes thick now.
+• Next, add the cooked rice and lentil mixture to the pan and cook for another 5 to 7 minutes.

 Step 5:

-After 5 to 7 min add 2 tbsp of bisi belebath powder (add water and make a thin paste of the bisi belebath powder to avoid the formation of lumps) and mix well.
+• After 5 to 7 minutes, add 2 tbsp of bisi belebath powder to the pan.
+To avoid lumps, make a thin paste of the bisi belebath powder with water before adding it, and then mix well.

-cook for 2 min and switch off the flame.
+• Cook for an additional 2 minutes and then switch off the flame.

 Step 6:

-Finally, add some melted ghee and give a mix.
+• Finally, add some melted ghee and give it a good mix.
 Serve hot!

 Delicious bisi bele bath rice is ready!